 - Chapter 11 bankruptcy is usually filed by businesses.
 It allows them to continue functioning while they reorganize their debt.

-- Chapter 15 bankruptcy is designed to provide cooperation between U.S. courts and foreign courts in regards to international bankruptcies.
+- Chapter 15 bankruptcy is designed to provide cooperation between U.S. courts and foreign courts in regard to international bankruptcies.
 It also reduces the risk for stakeholders and creditors of international corporations.